Queen Aishwarya of Nepal: Education

-She had her school education in St Helen's Convent of Kurseong, India and St Mary's of Jawalakhel.
+She had her school education at St. Helen's Convent of Kurseong, India, and St Mary's of Jawalakhel, Nepal.
 She passed S.L.C. from Kanti Ishwari Rajya Laxmi High School in 1963.
 She was enrolled in the Tribhuvan University-affiliated school, Padmakanya College and graduated in arts in 1967.

-Family background
+Family life

-She was from the Rana family which had ruled Nepal for 104 years.
-She was the eldest daughter of General Kendra Shumsher Jang Bahadur Rana (1921–1982) and his wife, Shree Rajya Lakshmi Shah (1926–2005).
-She had two brothers (Suraj Shumsher Jang Bahadur Rana; Uday Shumsher Jang Bahadur Rana) and two sisters (Queen Komal Rajya Lakshmi Devi Shah; Princess Prekshya Rajya Lakshmi Devi Shah).
-After her death, her younger sister became Queen consort of Nepal.
-Her family had been the effective rulers of Nepal until the 1950s.
-In 1970, she married Birendra Bir Bikram Shah Dev, then Crown Prince of Nepal (and her second cousin).
+Queen Aishwarya was born into the aristocratic Rana family, which had ruled Nepal as hereditary Prime Ministers for 104 years until the 1950s.
+She was the eldest daughter of General Kendra Shumsher Jang Bahadur Rana (1921–1982) and Shree Rajya Lakshmi Shah (1926–2005).
+She had two brothers, Suraj Shumsher Jang Bahadur Rana and Uday Shumsher Jang Bahadur Rana, and two sisters, Komal Rajya Lakshmi Devi Shah and Prekshya Rajya Lakshmi Devi Shah.